jornatf/basic-html5-boilerplate/README.md

 ## Favicons

-You can generate favicons in https://favicon.io/favicon-converter.
+You can generate favicons here: https://favicon.io/favicon-converter.

 ## Enjoy it !